Dijet photoproduction at low $x$ at next-to-leading order and its back-to-back limit: Introduction

 The aim of this paper is twofold.
-First, we contribute to the effort to bring CGC calculations to higher perturbative accuracy by calculating the full NLO cross section of inclusive dijet photoproduction, i.e. the process $\gamma+A\to \mathrm{dijet}+X$, using light-cone perturbation theory (LCPT) \cite{Kogut:1969xa,Bjorken:1970ah,Brodsky:1997de}.
-This process could be measured at low photon virtualities in the future Electron-Ion Collider \cite{Accardi:2012qut}.
-Moreover, our calculation provides an important cross-check of the $\gamma^*_T+A\to \mathrm{dijet}+X$ impact factor recently obtained in \cite{Caucal:2021ent} using the covariant formulation of the CGC.
+First, we contribute to the effort to bring CGC calculations to higher perturbative accuracy by calculating the full NLO cross section of inclusive dijet photoproduction, i.e. the process $\gamma+A\to \mathrm{dijet}+X$, using light-cone perturbation theory (LCPT)~\cite{Kogut:1969xa,Bjorken:1970ah,Brodsky:1997de}.
+This process could be measured at low photon virtualities in the future Electron-Ion Collider~\cite{Accardi:2012qut}, the proposed LHeC~\cite{LHeC:2020van}, or in ultraperipheral lead-proton collisions at the LHC.
+Moreover, our calculation provides an important cross-check of the $\gamma^*_T+A\to \mathrm{dijet}+X$ impact factor recently obtained in~\cite{Caucal:2021ent} using the covariant formulation of the CGC.
 Second, we want to address the important open question whether the compatibility of the CGC with TMD factorization is preserved beyond leading order.
-To do so, we study the limit in which the dijets are back-to-back in the transverse plane, thus creating a scale hierarchy $s\gg\mathbf{P}_\perp^2\gg\mathbf{k}_\perp^2$, where $\mathbf{P}_\perp$ is the typical large transverse momentum of each of the jets, and $\mathbf{k}_\perp$ is their small momentum imbalance.
-We can reproduce the large Sudakov double logarithms that are essential ingredients in the CSS evolution of the gluon TMD, and obtain the same result as what was predicted in ref. \cite{Mueller:2012uf,Mueller:2013wwa} although we disagree on their physical source.
-In particular, we show that the usual subtraction of low-$x$ logarithms and their absorption into JIMWLK leads to an oversubtraction which is incompatible with the extraction of the Sudakov logarithms performed in~\cite{Mueller:2012uf,Mueller:2013wwa}.
-We demonstrate that one needs to employ the kinematically-improved JIMWLK equation \cite{Ciafaloni:1987ur,Andersson:1995ju,Kwiecinski:1996td,Salam:1998tj,Motyka:2009gi,Beuf:2014uia,Iancu:2015vea,Hatta:2016ujq,Ducloue:2019ezk}.
+To do so, we study the limit in which the dijets are back-to-back in the transverse plane, thus creating a scale hierarchy $s\gg\mathbf{P}_\perp^2\gg\mathbf{k}_\perp^2$, where $\mathbf{P}_\perp$ is the typical large transverse momentum of each jet and $\mathbf{k}_\perp$ is their small momentum imbalance.
+We can reproduce the large Sudakov double logarithms that are essential ingredients in the CSS evolution of the gluon TMD, obtaining the same result as what was predicted in ref.~\cite{Mueller:2012uf,Mueller:2013wwa,Sun:2014gfa,Sun:2015doa}.
+However, we show that the usual subtraction of low-$x$ logarithms and their absorption into JIMWLK leads to an oversubtraction incompatible with the extraction of the Sudakov logarithms performed in~\cite{Mueller:2012uf,Mueller:2013wwa}, and demonstrate that one must rather employ the kinematically-improved JIMWLK equation~\cite{Ciafaloni:1987ur,Andersson:1995ju,Kwiecinski:1996td,Salam:1998tj,Motyka:2009gi,Beuf:2014uia,Iancu:2015vea,Hatta:2016ujq,Ducloue:2019ezk}.
 Finally, we observe that, at least at first sight, a class of virtual diagrams which contribute to the finite NLO corrections seem to break factorization.
-The analysis of these contributions and thus the answer to the question whether the CGC-TMD correspondence holds in full NLO accuracy is left for future work.
+The analysis of these contributions and thus the answer to whether the CGC-TMD correspondence holds at full NLO accuracy is left for future work.